Future & Ethical Branding

 Here’s what you can expect:

-- Diverse Template Library: Canva boasts over 600,000 pre-designed templates for various contexts—social media posts, presentations, flyers, and more.
-So, don't open Microsoft Word if lacking design experience and need a quick flyer.
+• Diverse Template Library: Canva boasts over 600,000 pre-designed templates for various contexts—social media posts, presentations, flyers, and more.
+So, don’t open Microsoft Word if you lack design experience and need a quick flyer.
 Just have a quick look here first.

 Canva offers a sweet spot for designers and non-designers alike.
-Its user-friendly platform, with vast templates and customisation options, makes it a go-to resource for quickly and efficiently creating visually stunning materials.
+Its user-friendly platform, with a vast library of templates and customisation options, makes it a go-to resource for quickly and efficiently creating visually stunning materials.

 Procreate for Mobile Designers